CHERIoT Programmers' Guide

 Timeouts represent time spent blocking (yielding waiting to be runnable), not time spent running (doing useful work).

-Timeouts measure time in scheduler Ticks.
+Timeouts measure time in scheduler ticks.
 A tick is a single scheduling quantum, which depends on the board configuration.
 This is the minimum amount of time for which it is plausible for a thread to sleep.
-If a thread sleeps then another thread becomes runnable and is then allowed to run (unless it also yields) for one tick.
+If a thread sleeps then another thread becomes runnable and is then allowed to run (unless it also yields).

 The timeout structure captures the amount of time that is allowed to block and the number of ticks for which it has blocked.
 Each subsequent call that is passed the same timeout structure may increase the amount of slept time and decrease the remaining time.